Skip to main content

 A guarantor agreement works as a safety net for the landlord in property management.
 If the tenant fails to pay rent, the guarantor must legally pay.
 Before they sign the lease, the guarantor should understand the obligations and the risks involved.

 Being a guarantor comes with significant financial responsibility.
-Before agreeing to this role, it’s essential to weigh the pros and cons.
+Before agreeing to this role, it’s essential to weigh the pros and cons of being a guarantor.

 Pros of Being a Guarantor: